 "Sometimes bleeding after intercourse can be a sign of a more serious problem," says Phillips.
 It may be a symptom of cervical cancer.

 The Rx: "If bleeding after intercourse is a persistent problem, it should be evaluated," says Phillips.
 "Checking to make sure you have had a recent and normal pap smear, no infections, and normal anatomy is important."
-As for yourself: To get through this pandemic at your healthiest, don't miss these COVID Mistakes You Should Never Make.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.